 Composition, twentieth- and twenty-first-century music, electroacoustic music.

 The music department offers a wide range of courses and performance opportunities for majors and nonmajors, as well as private instrumental and vocal lessons.
 Many courses have no prerequisites.

 Pursuit of the music major prepares students for a senior thesis in music history or analysis, ethnomusicological research, or composition.
-Majors should complete two units of music theory (Music 211 and Music 312), Music History I and II (Music 221 and Music 222), and one unit of ethnomusicology (Music 150) before beginning the second semester of their junior year, and take the junior seminar.
+Majors should complete two units of music theory (Music 210 and Music 310), two units of music history (Music 221 and Music 222), one unit of ethnomusicology (Music 150), and one unit of musicianship (Music 205) before beginning the second semester of their junior year, and take the junior seminar.

 Majors are expected to participate in performance activities; therefore, fees for private instruction in one instrument or voice are waived for junior and senior music majors.